"Guru Gobind Singh directed Sikhs to tie turban.

 has to be very clean.
 Your conduct has to be crystal clear and you have to be absolutely transparent.
 Only then can you be a teacher." -- Yogi Bhajan 5/7/1969

-"As humanity enters the Space Age, how will we resonate with Greens and
+"As humanity enters the Space Age, how will Whites relate to Greens and Grays,

-Grays, when we don't relate well to Blacks, Browns and Gays?" -- Hari Singh Bird
+when they can't live alongside Blacks, Browns, and Gays?" -- Hari Singh Bird

 Ang Sang Wahe Guru

 Ang Sung Wahe Guru celebrates the realization that there is no piece or part of ourselves,

 no action, and no life that is not already the living vibration of the Infinite.
 IT is all God.

 We are all one unified field of Diversity.
 See YouAreTheEssence.com.